alemart/encantar-js/README.md

 * **Video Player**: easy-to-use video player with controls - suitable for promotional materials, educational content, interactive art, and much more.
 * **Buttons & Clickables**: easily trigger reactions when buttons or 3D objects are tapped in AR.
+* **Take Photos**: make your webAR experiences memorable!
+Turn them into a camera app.

 ## About